-Eviction filings in Milwaukee, WI have fallen sharply since Governor Tony Evers blocked the initiation of non-emergency eviction proceedings on March 27.
+Eviction filings in Milwaukee, WI fell sharply once Governor Tony Evers blocked the initiation of non-emergency eviction proceedings on March 27, 2020.
 Compared to equivalent periods in previous years (2012–2016), eviction filings were far below average in March, April, and May.
-Eviction protections in Wisconsin began to expire on May 26.
+Eviction protections in Wisconsin began to expire on May 26, after which filings increased.

 More detail on eviction protections in Wisconsin can be found on the COVID-19 Housing Policy Scorecard.